Rahtoken/rivi-backend-challenge/README.md

 The backend service takes the user's search request and publishes it to a work queue, this allows the processing to be independent of the request handling.

-Another service, the worker service, runs parallely and monitors the queue for any work items.
+Another service, the worker service, runs parallelly and monitors the queue for any work items.
 If it finds any work items, it asynchronously processes them.

 Thus, the request handling and query processing are independent of each other.
 This approach also allows for scaling of the query processing by adding more worker instances.